-- As of 1 January 2022, 474,292 COVID-19 admissions and 96,788 in-hospital deaths were reported to DATCOV from 666 facilities (407 public-sector and 259 private-sector) in all nine provinces of South Africa. - In the fourth COVID-19 wave, dominated by the Omicron variant, there was an increase in admissions in Gauteng since week 45, followed by increased admissions in all other provinces. - Overall, there has been a decrease in admissions since week 50.
-The weekly admissions during the fourth wave have been lower than the numbers of admissions at the peak of the second and third waves in both private and public sectors. - The number of admissions has decreased in all provinces since week 50 except in Eastern Cape, Northern Cape and Western Cape. - There has been a small increase in in-hospital COVID-19 deaths in both public and private sectors in all provinces since week 48.
-The weekly deaths during the fourth wave have been lower than the numbers of deaths at the peak of the prior three waves in both public and private sectors.
+- As of 1 January 2022, 474,292 COVID-19 admissions and 96,788 in-hospital deaths were reported to DATCOV from 666 facilities (407 public-sector and 259 private-sector) in all nine provinces of South Africa. - In the fourth COVID-19 wave dominated by Omicron, there has been an increase in admissions in Gauteng since week 45, followed by increased admissions in all other provinces.
+The number of admissions has decreased in all provinces since week 50. - There has been a small increase in deaths in all provinces.